 When it comes to construction, the days of selecting the lowest bidder for a project are long over.
 Today, selecting builders with experience, reputation and a history of safe practices lead to better outcomes.
 A degree in construction management helps managers to have advanced skills, experience and connections to the industry.
 In many cases, construction managers with degrees are seen as more experienced and prepared to handle complicated jobs.
 While the construction management degree at Arizona State University was established 50 years ago, ASU continues to be on the cutting edge of preparing the next generation of builders to be ready for new ways of thinking.
 With an online construction management master's degree, students are able to earn necessary skills, while accessing industry leaders in their classroom and internship opportunities.

 In today’s construction industry, understanding the inner workings of alternative delivery and other construction management practices are vital to staying relevant.

-Arizona State University’s online Master of Science in Construction Management is geared toward helping industry professionals understand the relevant practices and procedures being used today, in order to effectively build tomorrow’s infrastructure.
+ASU Online's Master of Science in construction management is geared toward helping industry professionals understand the relevant practices and procedures being used today, in order to effectively build tomorrow’s infrastructure.